Towards R-learner with Continuous Treatments: Abstract

 \section{Abstract}

-The R-learner has been popular in causal inference as a flexible and efficient meta-learning approach for heterogeneous treatment effect estimation.
-In this article, we show the identifiability transition of the generalized R-learning framework from a binary treatment to continuous treatment.
-To resolve the non-identification issue with continuous treatment, we propose a novel identification strategy named {\it T-identification}, acknowledging the use of Tikhonov regularization rooted in the nonlinear functional analysis.
-Following the new identification strategy, we introduce an $\ell_2$-penalized R-learner framework to estimate the conditional average treatment effect with continuous treatment.
-The new R-learner framework accommodates modern, flexible machine learning algorithms for both nuisance function and target estimand estimation.
-Asymptotic properties are studied when the target estimand is approximated by sieve approximation, including general error bounds, asymptotic normality, and inference.
-Simulations illustrate the superior performance of our proposed estimator.
-An application of the new method to the medical information mart for intensive care data reveals the heterogeneous treatment effect of oxygen saturation on survival in sepsis patients.
+The R-learner is widely used in causal inference due to its flexibility and efficiency in estimating the conditional average treatment effect.
+However, extending the R-learner framework from binary to continuous treatments introduces a non-identifiability issue, as the functional zero constraint inherent to the conditional average treatment effect cannot be directly imposed in the R-loss under continuous treatments.
+To address this, we propose a two-step identification strategy: we first identify an intermediary function via Tikhonov regularization, and then recover the conditional average treatment effect using a zero-constraining operator.
+Building on this strategy, an $\ell_2$-regularized R-learner framework is developed to estimate the conditional average treatment effect for continuous treatments.
+The new framework accommodates modern, flexible machine learning algorithms to estimate both nuisance functions and target estimand.
+Theoretical properties are demonstrated when the target estimand is approximated by sieve approximation with B-splines, including error rates, asymptotic normality, and confidence intervals.

-\textbf{Keywords.} Causal estimation and inference; Empirical risk minimization; Low rank matrix; The method of sieves.